Skip to main content

 This isn’t the first time a deceptively simple CSS pattern needed multiple iterations to get right.
 The same thing happened while building the dot leader pattern: three edge cases, zero margin changes, and a line-height: 1 fix to prevent exactly this kind of phantom vertical space.

 This blog runs on Eleventy with markdown-it-anchor.
-The full source — including the fix above — is on GitHub.
+The full source — including the final fix above — is on GitHub.